AN AUCTION IN BRICK CITY

 Buyers gather 'round!
 Let's sell a house in HEBRON, NORTH DAKOTA!!!
 Who'll give 50,000 dollahs?
 Who'll give 30,000?
 Who'll give 10,000 dollars and come aliiive?
 I got tentententen, I got twelve-fiiiive-twelvefivetwelvefiiive - I got fifiteen now -- fifteenfifteen-now seventeen-fiiive.

 Rotund men, some perhaps living within Les's bricks, hold up yellow cards.
-They are bidding on his memory as much as their interest in the house.
+But they are bidding on his memory as much as their interest in the house.

 hebronbrickwall.JPG